 Sebocyte models and acne

-Since sebum originate from sebocytes, this cell type has been extensively studied over the past decades, through the use of different cellular models (Xia, Zouboulis, & Ju, 2009).
-In the early 1980’s, rat preputial sebocytes were initially used.
-However, acne is a human disease, and sebum composition is species specific.
-Next, primary cultures of human sebocytes were established, but the technic is challenging, and yields limited.
-In the late 1990’s, several immortalized human sebocyte cell lines were derived: these cells led to important advances in the understanding of the biology of sebocytes.
-However, they did not usually respond to androgen stimulation, and more importantly they displayed abnormal karyotypes.
-Recently, Phenocell has developed innovative protocols for the production of sebocytes from human induced pluripotent stem cells (hiPSC). hiPSC derived sebocytes recapitulate key functional responses, including to androgen induction, while having a normal karyotype.
+Phenocell has developed innovative protocols for the production of sebocytes from human induced pluripotent stem cells (iPSC). iPSC-derived sebocytes recapitulate key functional responses, including to androgen induction, while having a normal karyotype.
 In addition, thanks to hiPSC technology, they are available in unlimited quantity and from a range of ethnic donors (Caucasian, Asian and African).
-Interestingly, hiPSC derived sebocytes of African origin produce significantly more lipid than their Caucasian and Asian counterparts (see figure 2).
-These results are in line with in vivo data indicating higher lipid levels in skin of African origin (Pappas, Fantasia, & Chen, 2013).
+Interestingly, iPSC-derived sebocytes of African origin produce significantly more lipid than their Caucasian and Asian counterparts (Figure 2).
+These results are in line with in vivo data that show higher lipid levels in skin of African origin (Pappas, Fantasia, & Chen, 2013).
 They suggest that it might be possible to model ethnic differences related to skin lipid production in vitro using hiPSC derived sebocytes.

 In conclusion, while sebocytes are of key interest for studies revolving around seborrhea and acne, research into these areas has been limited by lack of cellular models available in large quantities and that display complete functional properties.